 Academic Standing in the College of Arts and Sciences

-The Arts and Sciences Academic Standing Committee reviews the records of Arts and Sciences students whose achievement in a given semester falls below the appropriate established minimum.
-(The records of students who withdraw after the end of the tenth week of classes are subject to review by the Committee.)
+The Academic Standing Committee reviews the records of students whose achievements in a given semester fall below the appropriate established minimum.
+(The records of students who withdraw after the end of the ninth week of classes are subject to review by the committee.)
 The decision of the Academic Standing Committee regarding a student’s academic standing is final.